replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/04-helm-values-for-license-fields/assignment.md

 ==============

 The license has several fields that represent specific entitlements of this license.
-In Helm, they're available as an array `global.replicated.licenseFields`.
+In Helm, they're available as a dictionary `global.replicated.licenseFields`.
 Each is fields is represented as a YAML dictionary.
 You can add your own fields to represent your unique entitlements.
 We'll do that in the next part of the lab.